orbcode/orbuculum/README.md

 originates from a RZ or NRZ port, or at what speed....that's the job of the interface.

-At the present time Orbuculum supports eight devices for collecting trace from the target;
+At the present time Orbuculum supports nine devices for collecting trace from the target;

 * the Black Magic Debug Probe (BMP)